 Use the Distance as an Opportunity to Travel & Rekindle Your Bond

 This has got to be one of the biggest perks of being long distance.
 It’s so exciting to meet each other in another country or city and explore and share experiences together.
 We both decided to meet in Marrakech, Morocco and it was one of the most memorable trips we have taken.
-Discovering the wonders and beauty of a country we both never visited – I was so blessed to have these experience with someone I cherished.
+Discovering the wonders and beauty of a country we both never visited – I was so blessed to have these experiences with someone I cherished.

 There Needs to be a Time Limit

-Yes this also refers to how long you can be apart before seeing each other again.
-But what I’m mainly referring to is need to know when things end or one of you one has to go back to their respective country or job back home, what will essentially happen afterwards.
+Yes, this also refers to how long you can be apart before seeing each other again.
+But what I’m mainly referring to is the need to know when things end or one of you has to go back to their respective country or job back home, what will essentially happen afterward.
 Will you share a life together?
 Will one of you be relocating?
 Get engaged, move in together..?

 Just Stay Positive

 This tip is pretty self-explanatory.
 Long distance can already be quite challenging and so having a negative mindset is really going to set your relationship back (or probably end it).
 There are great aspects to LDR so try to focus on the good as well.

 This brings me to the end of this article.
-I last mentioned that there are being great aspects to a LDR and I hope you can recognize them the light of these too.
+I last mentioned that there are being great aspects to an LDR and I hope you can recognize the light of these too.
 Here are beneficial tips for surviving a long distance relationship.